 CGl / DDlg Rules, rewards, and structure are often important aspects of an AgePlay relationship.
 Rules and structure are a great way to strengthen your relationship.

-In this article I’ll give you my opinion about the benefits of having rules and structure, dispel a few myths, explain how you can incorporate some CGL / DDlg rules in to your relationship, and give you some ideas for rules you can use yourself.
+In this article I’ll give you my opinion about the benefits of having rules and structure, explain how you can incorporate some CGL / DDlg rules in to your relationship, and give you some ideas for rules you can use yourself.

 I hope you enjoy the article, and if you have any suggestions or comments please leave a comment or use the contact page 🙂 Thank for reading

 In any AgePlay relationship, rules are agreed upon tasks or behaviours that are to be carried out, usually by the little.

 Rules should be created to help littles grow and improve themselves, and to strengthen the CG/l or DD/lg dynamic of the relationship.